Kotlin/dokka/docs/topics/overview.md

 }
 ```

-When documenting [multi-project](gradle.md#multi-project-builds) builds, you need to apply Dokka in subprojects as well:
+When documenting [multi-project](gradle.md#multi-project-builds) builds, you need to apply the Dokka plugin within subprojects as well:

 ```kotlin
 subprojects {